RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 <img width="592" alt="image" src="https://user-images.githubusercontent.com/125552714/219388792-0fbb9d8b-7936-43c5-be92-a5fbabcca220.png">

 ### Using
+You can downlad this repo and request for a demo SDK file so that you can check how the integration is working.
 #### Prepare data and call SDK functions
 Here is an example on how to use it.
 Please remember that you need to work with Android camera and create a special class/classes where you can prepare data for SDK and receive results from it.
-1. Add these configuration to access camera to your AndroidManifest file in resource folder
+1. Add these configuration to access camera to your AndroidManifest file in resource folder.
+You can find it here https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/main/app/src/main/AndroidManifest.xml
 ```XML
 <uses-permission android:name="android.permission.CAMERA" />
 <uses-feature android:name="android.hardware.camera" />